-Woman Quits Bank Job To Become Professional Sex Toy Tester, Claims She Orgasms 20 Times A Week
+Woman Quits Bank Job To Become Professional Adult Toy Tester And She Is ‘Having Twice As Much Fun’

-A bored banker gave up her job to become a professional sex toy tester.
-Cara Douglas, a mother-of-two from Lincolnshire in the United Kingdom said she got tired of her $80,000 a year job and started reviewing lubricants, vibrators and sexual accessories for a living.
+A bored banker gave up her job to become a professional adult toy tester.
+Cara Douglas, a mother-of-two from Lincolnshire in the United Kingdom said she got tired of her $80,000 a year job and started reviewing lubricants, vibrators, and other explicit accessories for a living.

 The 37-year-old speaking to the Daily Mail disclosed that she had so far tested over 3,000 sex aids—some with her IT consultant fiancé Darren, who has been extremely supportive.
-Douglas who deemed herself lucky to have a partner who shared her interest in adult toys said the experience had impacted on their sex lives, upping it to a whole new level.
+Douglas, who deemed herself lucky to have a partner who shared her interest in adult toys, said the experience had impacted on their sex lives, upping it to a whole new level.

 However, the mother-of-two maintained that the unbridled pleasure was always coupled with a business mindset as she needed to still review the products for her teeming audience.

-Cara who now earns $40,000 a year and claims to have as many as 20 orgasms in a week said that even though her current job paid less than her previous, she was having two times the fun.
+Cara, who now earns $40,000 a year and claims to have as many as 20 orgasms in a week, said that even though her current job paid less than her previous, she was having two times the fun.
 Douglas rationalizing the decision to quit her banking job said it was clashing with her attempts at raising a family and she knew she needed to leave when she got pregnant with her first child.

 Professional sex toy tester claims she has 20 orgasms a WEEK